akshayjshah/blog/posts/language-use-on-github.md

-# Language Use on GitHub
+---
+title: "Language use on Github"
+description: "Using the Github Archive to find programming language correlations."
+created: 2013-02-01
+updated: 2020-06-01
+---

 Do CoffeeScript aficionados write less vanilla JavaScript?
 Do systems hackers using Go also do front-end work in ActionScript?
 Most programmers have some intuitions about these questions --- *but what does the data say*?
 Spurred on by a six-month-old Twitter [conversation][twitter-convo], I decided to find out.
-Using data from 2012, I charted the relationships between the 25 most popular languages on GitHub:
+Using data from 2012, I charted the relationships between the 25 most popular languages on Github:

 <img
 src="/static/language-use-on-github/spearman_language_correlation.svg"
-alt="Language Correlation on GitHub">
+alt="Language Correlation on Github">

 Each square in the chart measures the [rank correlation][wiki-rank-correlation] between two languages; positive correlations are in blue, and negative